Banner of a team meeting and smiling with a think wording

 Disadvantage of Applying for an ESTA

-However, the downside is that once in the United States, you can only stay for a maximum of 90 days.
+The downside of an ESTA is that once in the United States, you can only stay for a maximum of 90 days.
 You should note that you cannot change or adjust status.

 Can I set up my E-2 Visa and business while on ESTA?